-- While sitting in the operator's seat, press the deck lift foot pedal (C) forward until it locks into the 5" (12,7 cm) position. - 2.
-Remove the cutting height adjustment pin from the hole that it is installed in. - 3.
-Press the deck lift foot pedal forward and then push the lock lever (D) towards the right to release the lock.
+- 1. While sitting in the operator's seat, press the deck lift foot pedal (C, Figure 44) forward until it locks into the 4-1/2" (11,4 cm) position. - 2.
+Place the cutting height adjustment pin (A) in the desired cutting height. - 3.
+Press the deck lift pedal forward and then push the lock lever (D) towards the right to release the lock. - 4.
+Slowly release the deck lift foot pedal until it comes to rest against the cutting height adjustment pin.